codeselfstudy/codeselfstudy_wiki/src/guides/docker.md

 ## Restarting Containers

-Rebuilding the entire application can take a while, and sometimes you will just want to restart one container (like the one that contains Gatsby).
+Rebuilding the entire application can take a while, and sometimes you will just want to restart one container (like the Gatsby container).

 Here's how to restart a Docker container.